hanneskaeufler/crytic/README.md

 ### Available mutants

 There are many ways a code-base can be modified to introduce arbitrary failures.
 Crytic only provides mutators which keep the code compiling (at least in theory).
+Currently, available mutators are:

 #### AndOrSwap